 Last week, I started full-time in the first Australian Antler cohort in Sydney.
 Antler is a startup generator program that focuses on creating the next wave of tech companies.
 They had over 1,000 applicants but accepted only 71 amazing humans of which I was fortunate enough to be one.
-Some may consider this a success but at the end of week one, I found myself questioning if this is success, why do I feel so uncomfortable?
+Some may consider this a success but at the end of week one, I found myself questioning if this is a success, why do I feel so uncomfortable?

 The timing for me could not have been better as I was just about to build a piece of technology to address the challenge of navigating the pace and scale of change that so many are struggling to deal with.
-I wanted to use tech to amplify skill in intentional adaptability and help us relearn the power of being human.
+I wanted to use tech to amplify skills in intentional adaptability and help us relearn the power of being human.
 Antler provided the opportunity to do this, surrounded by an amazing community of coaches and mentors.

 Every Friday, I undertake a little reflection process that helps me connect with the week that was, and reset by carrying what I've learned into the week ahead.
 It's my way of continuing my practice of intentional adaptability.
 So, at the end of week one in Antler, you may be surprised to discover that my little reflection process uncovered that I felt uncomfortable, intrigued and excited all at the same time.